Apply yourself to psychology

 What you’ll learn in the psychology program

-- Principles and techniques of psychological research, assessments and culturally appropriate methods of working with individuals and groups
+- Principles and techniques of psychological research and human behavior

 - Ethical and professional work in today’s global environment